LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article.md

 Now the ema_project is ready for implementing the real-time application with EMA C# API.

 ### <a id="add_ema_code"></a>Add the Real-Time Application Source Code with EMA

+Please let me remind you again, if you environment connects to the Real-Time Distribution System (RTDS), please check the [100_MP_Streaming example source code](https://github.com/Refinitiv/Real-Time-SDK/tree/master/CSharp/Ema/Examples/Training/Consumer/100_Series/100_MP_Streaming) and *Cons100* section on the [RTSDK C# QuickStart](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-csharp/quick-start) page for the source code part.
+The code below on this article connects to the RTO (Real-Time Optimized on the Cloud).

 So, now let’s look at the real-time application source code.
 The next step is to changing the ```Program.cs``` file source code to call EMA library to connect and consume data from RTO.